Bachelor of Applied Science (Aviation)

 Areas of study include:

-- The specifics of planning and management relevant to the aviation industry.
-These take account of risk, safety, human factors, the industry environment and other key themes.
+- Planning and management relevant to the aviation industry – these take account of risk, safety, human factors, the industry environment and other key themes.

 Handbook (program guide)